Konami33/MySQl-Database-Connection/Nginx L4 Load Balancer/README.md

+# Deploy three EC2 instances, two hosting Flask applications, and one serving as an NGINX L4 load balancer

 To implement an L4 load balancer using NGINX for our Flask API servers on AWS EC2 instances, we can follow these steps:

 ![alt text](<./image/WhatsApp Image 2024-06-11 at 02.01.56_b0610b73.jpg>)